mturja-vf-ic-bd/DeepGraphDMD/README.md

 ```

 ## Prediction (Generate latent network embedding that has linear dynamics)
-After the model is trained, generate latent network sequence for every subject using the following command:
+After the model is trained, generate a latent network sequence for every subject using the following command:
 ```
 python3 -m src.SparseEdgeKoopman.predict --subject_id <subject_id> --window 16 --stride 4 --trial 0
 ```